Chak De! India: Plot

 The team faces new challenges.
 When Tripathi refuses to send the women's team to Australia for the World Cup, Khan proposes a match against the men's team.
 Although his team loses, their performance inspires Tripathi to send them to Australia after all.
 Bindiya is upset with Khan for choosing Vidya over her as the captain of the team.
 Her consequent behaviour results in a 7–0 loss to Australia.
-When Khan confronts Bindiya about her actions on the field, Bindiya responds by attempting to have sex with Khan, to which he rejects & asks her to stay away from the game.
-Khan goes on to train the girls again, which is followed by victories over England, Spain, South Africa, New Zealand, and Argentina.
+When Khan confronts Bindiya about her actions on the field, she responds by attempting to seduce him, which he rejects and orders Bindiya to stay away from the game.
+Khan continues to train the girls, which is followed by victories over England, Spain, South Africa, New Zealand, and Argentina.
 Just before their game with South Korea, Khan approaches Bindiya, asking her to begin playing once more and break the strategy of 'Man to Man' marking used by the Korean team so they can win the match.
-Bindiya goes onto the field and with the help of Gunjan Lakhani manages to beat South Korea.
-They are again matched with Australia for the final; this time, they successfully defeat them to win the World Cup.
-When the team returns home, their families treat them with greater respect and Khan, his good name restored, returns with his mother to their ancestral home.
+Bindiya goes onto the field and with the help of Gunjan Lakhani, manages to beat South Korea and enter the finals.

+They are again matched with Australia for the final.
+Khan urges Komal and Preeti to put aside their differences for the team's sake.
+Preeti, in order to prove Abhimanyu a point, is determined to finish as the tournament's leading goal scorer.
+In the final few minutes of the game, the Indian team is trailing 1-2 when Komal passes the ball to Preeti, who scores and pushes the game into penalty shootouts.
+There, they go down 2-0 initially but come back to win the penalty shootouts 3-2 and thus claim the world cup against all odds.
+When the team returns home, their families treat them with greater respect and Khan, his good name restored, returns with his mother to their town and ancestral home.

 Cast

 Shortly after the film's release, the media began referring to the 16 actresses who portrayed the players as the "Chak De!
 Girls".
-The panel of judges at the Screen Awards also used the term, awarding the Best Supporting Actress award to the "Chak De Girls" at the 14th Screen Awards in 2008.
+The panel of judges at the Screen Awards also used the term, awarding the Best Supporting Actress award to the "Chak De!
+Girls" at the 14th Screen Awards in 2008.